kimharrod/NYT_React/README.md

 3. There is a save button to the right of each article, allowing the user to save articles for later reference.
-Once the save button for an article is clicked, the button color is changed to gray.
+Once the save button for an article is clicked, the button color is changes to a lighter gray to indicate it has been clicked.

-4. Saved articles appear in a separate section below the search results.
-Save articles can also be deleted.
+4. Saved articles appear in a separate section and can be deleted.
 Every time an article is saved or deleted, the saved articles view is refreshed.